holly-hacker/BulletForceHaxV3/docs/src/BulletForceInternal/PUN/ListOfRpcCalls.md

 The parameters to this function are the parameters sent in the RPC event.

 In some cases, these methods may take an additional parameter `PhotonMessageInfo` parameter.
-This parameter is not sent as part of the RPC event:
+This parameter isn't sent as part of the RPC event:
 ```cs
 // PlayerScript
 [PunRPC]